-The remuneration of the Directors (who are not employees of the Company) i.e. director's fee is discussed by the remuneration committee of the Board with reference to the contribution, commitment and responsibilities of such Directors to the Group as well as the prevailing market conditions.
-Details of the Directors' emoluments for the year ended 31 December 2017 are shown in the note to the consolidated financial statements.
+The remuneration of the executive Directors and non-executive Directors is director's fee is discussed by the remuneration committee of the Board with reference to the contribution, commitment and responsibilities of such Directors to the Group as well as the prevailing market conditions.
+Details of the Directors' emoluments for the year ended 31 December 2018 are shown in the note to the consolidated financial statements.